Nutrition & Wound Healing

 The role proper nutrition plays in the healing of pressure injuries2,3

 Poor and inadequate nutrition, in addition to prolonged pressure on the skin, can put you at risk and can impair healing.
-The body needs energy, protein (which includes the conditionally essential amino acids arginine and glutamine), zinc, and vitamins A, C, and E during the wound healing process.
-Not getting proper nutrition can also affect the body’s ability to fight infection.
+The body needs energy, protein (which includes the conditionally essential amino acids arginine and glutamine), zinc, and vitamins A, C, and E during the stages of wound healing.

 Good sources of protein include eggs, chicken, lean beef, fish, and low-fat dairy.
 If you don’t eat meat, good sources of plant-based protein include legumes, soy foods, nuts, seeds, and nut butters.